 - Unlike many neons, ours do not require a white base though of course you may use one if you prefer.

 - Neon pigments occasionally form small clumps; if this happens just brush it away, it is a normal property of these polishes.

 - Neon pigments lose their efficacy over time so for best results use with six months.
 Following good storage practices will keep it popping as long as possible.

 Properties of GITD polish

-The effectiveness of the GITD pigment used in our nail polish will lessen over time.
-For best results, use within 12 months.
-Following good storage practices will help to improve the polish durability.
+- The effectiveness of the GITD pigment diminishes over time.
+For best results, follow good storage practices and use within twelve months.